edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 algorithm which Hiero uses for Merkle Trees.

-There is a clear need for a Hiero compatible interledger communication protocol to support Hiero to Hiero asset interactions that are ABFT secure.
+There is a clear need for a Hiero compatible interledger communication protocol to support Hiero to Hiero asset interactions that is ABFT secure.

 The `Cross-Ledger PRotocol` (`CLPR`), proposed here, could also form the basis of the communication layer between shards in a sharded Hiero ledger.